LearnThinkCreate/spotify-etl/README.md

 Like many websites, Spotify [provides users with access to their data](https://support.spotify.com/us/article/data-rights-and-privacy-settings/?ref=related).
 While it’s amazing this dataset exists, it’s not entirely useful in itself.
-See the dictionary below from a example record from 2017
+See the dictionary below for a example record from 2017 <br>

     {'ts': '2017-04-22T21:43:11Z',
      'username': 1241589622,